SolidLabResearch/solid-todo-app-vue/README.md

 * Logging in and out with a WebID, where the OIDC issuer is discovered via `solid:oidcIssuer`, and displaying the user's name from `foaf:name` or `foaf:givenName` after logging in
 * Creating, renaming and removing to-do lists and to-do entries within those lists, in a nested fashion
-* Language selection, before or after logging in, with choice saved in cookies
+* Language selection between English and Finnish

 ## Storage strategies